 1. Editor's Pick: Polarspex HD+ Amber Driving Glasses

-One of the most popular products within the segment on Amazon is Polarspex’s lineup of polarized sunglasses.
-Available in a wide variety of finishes, you’ll want to choose the “HD+ Amber” lenses for night driving glasses.
-Extremely affordable yet stylish, these glasses feature a plastic frame, metal reinforced hinges, and plastic polarized lenses that are designed to keep out UVA and UVB rays.
+One of the most popular products in this category on Amazon is the lineup of polarized sunglasses from Polarspex.
+Available in a wide variety of finishes, the "HD+ Amber" lenses are the ones you'll want for night driving glasses.
+These glasses are extremely affordable yet stylish, featuring a plastic frame, metal-reinforced hinges, and plastic polarized lenses designed to keep out UVA and UVB rays.

-These glasses have a frame width of 146 mm and a frame height of 48 mm, while the arm length measures 145 mm and the bridge is 15 mm.
-The lens width measures 52 mm, and the lens height is 43 mm.
+These glasses have a frame width of 146 mm, a frame height of 48 mm, an arm length of 145 mm, and a bridge of 15 mm.
+The lens width and height are 52 mm and 43 mm, respectively.

-Included with each order is premium-grade wool felt protective storage case.
+Each order includes a premium-grade wool felt protective storage case.